spencerkingman/spenking-music/_posts/2000-01-19-savage-baggage.markdown

 _Noble paper keeping tabs on a file_
 _Words gather up in a random pile_
 _Incantations of the law of the wild_
-_Brass in the ears of a newborn child_
+_It's brass in the ears of a newborn child_

 Why do I believe that I could be
 further from you than you from me?